 Should I include an outside letter of reference in addition to the required parts of the application?

-While not required, an additional letter of reference may be helpful, but only if the writer knows the student well in an academic or cocurricular context.
+While not required, an additional letter of reference may be helpful, but only if the writer knows the student well in an academic or co-curricular context.
 For example, if the applicant is a competitive athlete outside of school, the coach might be in a position to comment on the student’s dedication and teamwork.
 Or if the applicant plays in an orchestra, the music director might write a letter stating their level of commitment and describing any special talents.

 Please see our guidelines for home-schooled students.
-You will need to submit a detailed syllabus and transcript, sample writing assignment, a typical weekly schedule, a list of extracurricular activities, and recommendations from your Math and English instructor.
+You will need to submit a detailed syllabus and transcript, a sample writing assignment, a typical weekly schedule, a list of extracurricular activities, and recommendations from your Math and English instructor.
 If you have further questions, please contact the Admission Office

-All aid is need-based, as demonstrated by the Financial Aid and tax forms the family submits to SSS by February 1.
+All aid is need-based, as demonstrated by the Financial Aid and tax forms the family submits to Clarity by February 1.
 A committee determines how to apportion the available Financial Aid funds among the families who apply.
 About 25% of our families receive some Financial Aid.
 To learn more about how to apply, please go to the Tuition and Financial Aid section of this site.

 Decisions are published on Ravenna on March 10 (if you met the January 15 application deadline).
 You will learn about any Financial Aid in the acceptance packet sent in the mail following the release of decisions online.
 The deadline to submit the enrollment contract and deposit is April 10.

-Being placed on the wait list means that we may be able to offer you enrollment if space becomes available.
+Being placed on the waitlist means that we may be able to offer you enrollment if space becomes available.
 Normally, we will know if any spaces are available shortly after the April 10 enrollment deadline, but sometimes space may open up during the spring and summer.
-The Admission Office will contact you if a space becomes available, provided you have requested to stay on the wait list.
+The Admission Office will contact you if a space becomes available, provided you have requested to stay on the waitlist.
 The list is not ranked.

-Yes, there are Revisit days for admitted students in later March and early April.
+Yes, there are Revisit days for admitted students in late March and early April.
 If you are admitted you will be notified of your assigned Revisit Day in your acceptance packet, during which admitted students attend classes with a current student.
 Parents are also invited to attend classes and information sessions.

 Please contact us after April 10, the date by which accepted students must notify us if they plan to enroll next year.
 At that time we will have a better idea of the length of the waitlist associated with each grade.
-An interview and standardized testing is still required if you apply out of the regular cycle.
+An interview is still required if you apply out of the regular cycle.
 The Admission Office is open during the summer but staffing is limited and there are no Beaver students on campus between early June and Labor Day.